Rotator Cuff Repair

 Strengthening and thickening the tissue will help patients get back to more strenuous activities.

-InSpace Shoulder Balloon: In certain situations it may not be possible to repair the torn rotator cuff.
+InSpace Shoulder Balloon: In certain situations, it may not be possible to repair the torn rotator cuff.
 The InSpace Shoulder Balloon may be used in this situation to decrease pain and improve motion.
-Recently cleared by the FDA this procedure may avoid the need for a reverse total shoulder replacement.
+Recently cleared by the FDA, this procedure may avoid the need for a reverse total shoulder replacement.

-You need to immobilize your shoulder for several weeks following rotator cuff repair so the tendon has time to heal.
+You need to immobilize your shoulder for several weeks following rotator cuff repair, so the tendon has time to heal.
 You then start rehabilitation with physical therapy.
-Full recovery from rotator cuff repair may take 4-6 months.
+Full recovery from rotator cuff repair may take 4–6 months.

-Your commitment to your rehabilitation program is key for a quick and safe recovery.
+Your commitment to your rehabilitation program is key to a quick and safe recovery.
 To schedule a rotator cuff repair consultation at Alain E. Elbaz, MD, PLLC, call or book an appointment online today.